 - Black pepper

 Multivitamins that include minerals usually have copper.
-Copper is also available as an separate oral supplement.
-Copper can also be found as a topical gel, and in topical solutions.
+Copper is also available as a separate oral supplement, and can be found as a topical gel, and in topical solutions.

 How to Take It